Our courses are:

-This course is designed and taught by barristers and psychologists.
+This course is designed and taught by barristers and psychologists with extensive public speaking experience and expertise, and who are passionate about public speaking.

-Learn to write well, publish in good leading journals, and deliver powerful public presentations.
+Learn to write well, publish in leading journals, and deliver powerful public presentations.

 This course is taught by international renowned academics, with extensive experience of publishing, reviewing and editing for top journals and presenting to diverse audiences.